jasonvriends/django-template/README.md

 ## Development Environment

-The following system configuration was used for the development of django-starter:
+The following system configuration was used for the development of django-template:
 - Windows 11
   - Docker Desktop
     - PostgreSQL 14.6-alpine